dhowe/rita4/README.md

 ## Shared dictionary (`shared/`)

-`shared/rita_dict.json` is the canonical source for the RiTa lexicon.
-All three implementations load from it:
+`shared/rita_dict.json` is the source for the RiTa lexicon.
+All three implementations use it:

 - **Python** — loaded at runtime via a `__file__`-relative path in each module
 - **JS / Java** — use JS-module wrappers (`js/src/rita_dict.js`, `java/src/main/resources/rita/rita_dict.js`)